YabseraDCodes/addis-eats-menu/README.md

 Addis Café is a frontend class project created to practice fundamental React concepts while building a simple Ethiopian café menu.

-The project demonstrates how reusable components, props, array methods and responsive CSS can be combined to create a clean user interface.
+The project uses props and useState to create an interactive menu with category filtering, dish ordering, a running ETB total and a validated TeleBirr delivery form.